Yussasif/alx-pre_course/0x01-git/README.md

-readme reated on the github interface
+readme created on the github interface